ritabc/rails-decision-log/README.md

   - +, -, update: decisions, circles, admins
 * 'admin':
   - + decisions
 * There won't be a way to signup, since I'll create superadmins.
 Superadmins can create admins, and can change them to superadmins.
-SA's will send email invitations to create admins
+SA's will need to know the email of an Admin they are creating

 ## Stretch Goals
 * Add password length validation and corresponding error message : if the user tries to sign up with a short password, there is an appropriate error message
+## Forgot Password? feature for Admins and SA's